csmithswim/csmithswim/README.md

 I'm a Java programmer in Providence, Rhode Island.

-Technologies and languages I have experience in: HTML, CSS, Javascript, Node, MongoDB, MySQL, SQLite, Java and SpringBoot.
+Technologies and languages I have experience in: Java, SpringBoot, MySQL/SQL, Javascript, Node, HTML, and CSS.

 Cheers!